-Reporting Requirements/Project Monitoring: Grantees will be required to submit progress and expenditure reports in accordance with the requirements of the grant contract.
-Commerce reserves the right to perform site inspection(s) in order to monitor the grantee’s compliance with the terms of grant contract, including but not limited to verification of planning services performed and monitoring of CDBG grant funds.
+Reporting Requirements and Project Monitoring: Grantees will be required to submit progress and expenditure reports in accordance with the requirements of the grant contract.
+Commerce reserves the right to perform site inspection(s) to monitor the grantee’s compliance with the terms of grant contract, including but not limited to verification of planning services performed and monitoring of CDBG Planning grant funds.

 Public’s Right to Know: Applications that are funded are subject to disclosure, in response to requests received under provisions of the Montana Constitution (Art.
 II, §9).
-Information that could reasonably be considered to be proprietary, privileged, or confidential in nature should be identified as such in the application.
+Information that could reasonably be considered proprietary, privileged, or confidential in nature should be identified as such in the application.

-Authority/Approvals: The signature on the application is the Applicant’s (or their authorized agent’s) certification that the local government has approved submittal of the application and has firmly committed the matching funds required.
+Authority and Approvals: The signature on the application is the Applicant’s (or their authorized agent’s) certification that the local government has approved submittal of the application and has firmly committed the matching funds required.